enov8 vME iSCSI Connector (SQL Server)

 - N = Keep all existing portal connections alongside the new one.

-After the vME portal is configured, the script runs target discovery (Get-IscsiTarget) to find all available IQNs.
+Get-IscsiTarget) to find all available IQNs.
 If automatic discovery fails, you can enter an IQN manually.

 Note — Clear old portals disconnects other sessions: Choosing Y will disconnect active iSCSI sessions from portals other than the one you just entered.
 Only use this option on dedicated servers or when you are certain no other iSCSI workloads are active.